What Is Co-Washing?

 To achieve the best results from co-washing, consider your individual hair needs and adjust the frequency based on how your hair feels.
 You might still want to incorporate a traditional cleansing shampoo into your routine every once in a while, perhaps once every few weeks or as needed, to ensure that your scalp remains healthy and free from buildup.

-If you have extremely textured hair, which often includes types such as coily or curly, you may find that your hair tends to be very dehydrated.
-This dehydration can be exacerbated by factors such as environmental conditions, the use of harsh shampoos, or excessive styling with heated tools, leading to heat damage.
-Under such circumstances, it is generally recommended to co-wash your hair every two to three days.
+If you have highly textured hair, such as coily or curly types, you might notice that it tends to become quite dehydrated.
+This dryness can be worsened by factors like environmental conditions, the use of strong shampoos, or frequent styling with heated tools, which may lead to heat damage.
+In such cases, it is generally advisable to consider co-washing your hair every two to three days.

 Co-washing, or conditioner washing, involves using a cleansing conditioner to wash your hair without the harsh detergents found in traditional shampoos.